ssbc/ssb-network-identity-spec/README.md

  - Has a `type` field mapping to a BFE string (i.e. `<06 00> + data`)
  which can assume only one the following possible values:
-   - `networkidentity/add`
+   - `network-identity/add`
-   - `networkidentity/tombstone`
+   - `network-identity/tombstone`
- - Has a `networkidentity` field mapping to a BFE "network identity ID", i.e. `<07 01> + data`
+ - Has a `network-identity` field mapping to a BFE "network identity ID", i.e. `<07 01> + data`
  - Has a `metafeed` field mapping to a BFE "Bendy Butt feed ID", i.e.
  `<00 03> + data`